Verdal Municipality: Name

 The municipality (originally the parish) is named after the Verdalen valley (Veradalr).
 The first element is the genitive case of the river name Ver (now called Verdalselva).
 The meaning of the river name is probably "the quiet one".
 The last element is dalr which means "valley" or "dale".
-The name was historically spelled Værdalen.
+Historically, the name of the municipality was spelled Værdalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Verdal, removing the definite form ending -en.

 Coat of arms

 The coat of arms was granted on 15 December 1972.
 The official blazon is "Gules, a cross cleché Or" (På rød bunn et gull kors, utbøyd og tilspisset).
 This means the arms have a red field (background) and the charge is a cross with a cleché design.
 The cross has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design is based on a cross shown in a large painting in the Nidaros Cathedral in Trondheim, in which the death of King Olav Haraldsson (Saint Olaf) is shown.
 He died in the Battle of Stiklestad, the site of which is in Verdal municipality.
 In the painting, he holds a shield with this cross design.
 To commemorate the battle, the cross was taken as arms for the municipality.
 The arms were designed by Hallvard Trætteberg.
 The municipal flag has the same design as the coat of arms.